Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Abstract

 \section{Abstract}

-The Milky Way (MW) is by far the best-studied galaxy and has been regarded as an ideal laboratory for understanding galaxy evolution.
-However, direct comparisons of Galactic and extra-galactic observations are marred by many challenges, including selection effects and differences in observations and methodology.
-In this study, we present a novel code \galcraft{} to address these challenges by generating mock integral-field spectrograph data cubes of the MW using simple stellar population models and a mock stellar catalog of the Galaxy derived from E-Galaxia.
-The data products are in the same format as external galaxies, allowing for direct comparisons.
-We investigate the ability of \ppxf{} to recover kinematics and stellar population properties for an edge-on mock observation of the MW.
-We confirm that \ppxf{} can distinguish kinematic and stellar population differences between thin and thick disks.
-However, \ppxf{} struggles to recover star formation history, where the SFR is overestimated in the ranges between $2-4$ and $12-14$~Gyr compared to the expected values.
-This is likely due to the template age spacing, \ppxf{} regularization algorithm, and spectral similarities in old population templates.
-Furthermore, we find systematic offsets in the recovered kinematics, potentially due to insufficient spectral resolution and the variation of line-of-sight velocity with \mh{} and age through a line-of-sight.
-With future higher resolution and multi-\alphafe{} SSP templates, \galcraft{} will be useful to identify key signatures such as \alphafe{}-\mh{} distribution at different $R$ and $|z|$ and potentially measure radial migration and kinematic heating efficiency to study detailed chemodynamical evolution of MW-like galaxies.
+Ongoing deep IFS observations of disk galaxies provide opportunities for comparison with the Milky Way (MW) to understand galaxy evolution.
+However, such comparisons are marred by many challenges such as selection effects, differences in observations and methodology, and proper validation of full-spectrum fitting methods.
+In this study, we present a novel code \galcraft{} to address these challenges by generating mock IFS data cubes of the MW using simple stellar population models and a mock MW stellar catalog derived from \eglx{}.
+We use the widely adopted full-spectrum fitting code \ppxf{} to investigate the ability to recover kinematics and stellar populations for an edge-on mock MW IFS observation.
+We confirm that differences in kinematics, mean age, \mh{}, and \alphafe{} between thin and thick disks can be distinguished.
+However, the age distribution is overestimated in the ranges between $2-4$ and $12-14$~Gyr compared to the expected values.
+This is likely due to the age spacing and degeneracy of SSP templates.
+We find systematic offsets in the recovered kinematics due to insufficient spectral resolution and the variation of line-of-sight velocity distribution with age and \mh{}.
+With future higher resolution and multi-\alphafe{} SSP templates, \galcraft{} will be useful to validate key signatures such as \alphafe{}-\mh{} distribution at different $R$ and $|z|$ and potentially infer radial migration and kinematic heating efficiency to study detailed chemodynamical evolution of MW-like galaxies.